virtualhumanfree/pledel_alexis_wcs_bdx_final_checkpoint_api/README.md

 Works by the same way than **Node Typescript** but enforce linting.
 - `npm run lint`: Verify syntaxe error and code quality

+## Node Typescript + mysql:

+A fully debuggeable and linted typescript project with 3 tiers architecture Controller/service/Repository.
+Mysql has been choosen to implement the repository layer.
+Manual promisify is also present inside DbHelper